Azure/azure-batch-apps-python/samples/imagemagick_sample/README.rst

 ==============================

-This sample should only be treated as a basic example of how to run and deploy an ImageMagick job using the Batch apps service and the python client.
+This sample should only be treated as a basic example of how to run and deploy an ImageMagick job using the Batch Apps service and the python client.

 The sample covers:
 -------------------
-* How to create and submit the Job to the Batch apps service using the BatchApps Client python package.
+* How to create and submit the Job to the Batch apps service using the azure-batch-apps python package.
 * How to monitor a submitted job.
 * How to download any outputs created by the running Job.
 * How to download the final outputs of the Job.